TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Guide.md

   **Often however, these foolish OEMs are way too conservative, and they will opt to keep the SoC at low frequencies for as long as possible, even if it means crippling your performance (Oneplus,Samsung
   I'M LOOKING AT YOU)***

-  This will not necessarily harm your benchmark scores, since they will generally push your SoC to the point where it's forced to run faster.
+  This will not necessarily harm your Benchmark scores, since those apps will generally push your SoC to the point where it's forced to run faster.
 But it can and **WILL harm** your gaming performance and real life usage experience.

   What can you do about it?
   **Nothing.
 Without root you can't do much about it at all.
 I feel even more sorry for Apple Users, though they usually don't have this problem, since Apple is less dumb than Android Manufacturers